Best Of16 min read

 Cons:

-• Romanian jurisdiction is fine, but Kape Technologies ownership raises eyebrows for some privacy researchers
+• Romanian jurisdiction is okay, but some privacy researchers question Kape Technologies ownership

 • No port forwarding

-• Privacy audit history is less comprehensive than Proton or Mullvad
+• Privacy audit history isn't as strong as Proton or Mullvad

 #6.
 IPVanish — Best Raw Speed for Torrenting